Scientific-Computing-Lab/MLOgraphyPlusPlus/README.md

 We compare our approach against the previous state-of-the-art method MLOgraphy, which used complete labels with partial context, on the Texture Boundary in Metallography comprehensive dataset (TBM dataset).
 Our results show a significant improvement in segmentation accuracy and reliability, with quantitative analysis against ground truth annotations confirming the robustness and effectiveness of our approach.

+# Evaluation
+In this GitHub repository, we provide the evaluation code to reproduce our results.
+We convert GT annotations and models' predictions into 256x256 pixel images by combining 4 adjacent 128x128 labels for statistical analysis, averaging 10 times per image.
+We perform analysis both with and without overlapping sections with GT used during training to ensure comprehensive evaluation.
+We use Guo-Hall thinning and the Heyn intercept method to extract statistical results, including variance and mean of grain sizes, comparing MLOgraphy and MLOGRAPHY++.

 # Instructions

 ## Installation Requirements